Gantt Chart (Horizon View)

 Finally, edit events by dragging the event to a new cell or dragging the end of the event to change its duration:

-You can group events on the horizon view by selecting "Breakout by" in the Settings tab in the left-hand sidebar.
+You can group events on the horizon view by selecting "Breakout by" from the Horizon menu.
 This creates a row for each resource or status in your filter set and lets you drag events between resources (to balance your schedule) or between statuses (to mark things done).
+See breakout in action.

 Shift-click on the arrows on either side of "today" to move horizon view forward or backward by just one column.
 Usually, clicking on these arrows moves the calendar by the whole date range: so if you're looking at a 45-day range and click the right-hand arrow, you'll navigate 45 days further into the future.
 But clicking with the shift-key down will navigate you just a single day forward.
 (This shortcut also works on most multi-day resource scheduling views in the Resources tab.)